Aitzaz-Saleem/Economic-Forecasting-model-for-Agriculture-using-genetic-algorithm-and-random-forest-algorithm/README.md

 ## Dataset
 <p align="justify">
-The dataset is rich and multifaceted, featuring 25 independent variables and the dependent variable "Harvesting Price."
+The dataset is rich and multi-dimentional, featuring 25 independent variables and the dependent variable "Harvesting Price."
 It provides a comprehensive view of the factors influencing wheat pricing in Punjab.
 The temporal dimension is captured by the "Year" variable, reflecting market conditions, climate, and external factors over time.
 Geographical insights are offered through variables like "Division," "District," and "Tehsil," shedding light on soil types, microclimates, and localized market dynamics.
 Critical variables, including "Harvest Date," "Wheat Variety," and "Seed Type," play pivotal roles in crop quality, quantity, and pricing.
 "Seed Quantity (kg)" and "Sowing Date" determine yield potential, while "Sowing Method" influences crop development.
 Fertilization variables, such as "Organic Manure (Cow Dung) (kg)," "Urea Fertilizer (kg)," and "DAP Fertilizer (kg)," impact crop vitality and economic outcomes.
 "Soil Type" and "Irrigation Method" define growing conditions, while "No. of Watering Times" and "Residual Weed Material (kg)" underscore the relationship between moisture and weed control.
 "Previous Crop" carries the legacy of past crops, impacting nutrient levels and disease susceptibility.
 Variables like "Seed Treatment," "Number of Pest Sprays," and "Number of Weed Control Sprays" safeguard crops.
 "Yield (40 Kg/Acre)" and "Residual Material after Harvest (40 Kg/Acre)" quantify the crop's value.
 "No. of Watering Episodes" highlights the significance of water in agricultural outcomes.
 This dataset comprises 44,424 samples, divided into a training set (80%) for model development and a testing set (20%) for validation.
 It offers a wealth of insights into the complex dynamics of wheat pricing and production in Punjab.
 </p>